aozaki-kuro/Archiving-Guide/General/Nico.md

 うめにゃん~ (虎>ω<)
 ```

-Then install the [chrome extension](https://chrome.google.com/webstore/detail/minyami/cgejkofhdaffiifhcohjdbbheldkiaed) for link and playback key extraction.
+Then install the [Chrome extension](https://chrome.google.com/webstore/detail/minyami/cgejkofhdaffiifhcohjdbbheldkiaed) for link and playback key extraction.

 #### Usage